Relationships matter if we want to win: How-to cultivate more human connection online to build stronger movements (3-part series)

 Most simply, advocacy organizations need better processes for creating online organizing strategy — and reject for-profit tech traps that are vacant of real personal connection.

 If we want to bring more people into our movements and win more, we need to get better at having more principled and personalized conversations with the right person at the right time.
 We need to talk with more people, more deeply.

 Only when we can build lasting relationships at scale will collective participation and liberation be the outcome.
 Building these relationships should be the focus of our engagement strategy online and offline.

 I will be the first one to say that “digital” or “online organizing” isn’t a magical unicorn that will get us exactly what we need exactly when we need it.
 But, by constantly asking questions about our strategy like I’ve outlined throughout this blog series, I know we can get closer to multi-level, community-based system change where people and culture change come first — not the latest executive director, digital campaigner, elected official, or tech tool.

 In our fast-paced culture, it’s important to make time to reflect on where we are and where we’re going.
 And, with billion dollar companies controlling the way we speak with each other, we need to be vigilant and intentional about what online organizing is going to look like in 5 years.

 *Supporters are people who are on your email list, follow your social feeds, donate, or contribute to your group in some way.

 **The scope of this series mainly focuses on non-profits with sizable email lists, not grassroots groups and frontline organizers — but there are definitely tidbits of insights for everyone.
-It also doesn’t go into important practices like how to support, be in coalition with, or exercise consent to grassroots or frontline communities.
+It also doesn’t go into how to support, be in coalition with, or exercise consent to grassroots or frontline communities.